bedops/bedops/docs/content/reference/file-management/conversion/psl2bed.rst

   chr13   111391852       111391888       foo     50      +       34      2       0       0       0       0       0       0       14      50      115169878       1       36,     14,     111391852,
   chr16   8149657 8149694 foo     50      +       36      1       0       0       0       0       0       0       13      50      90354753        1       37,     13,     8149657,
   ...

+As you see here, the header data of a headered PSL file is discarded, unless you add the ``--keep-header`` option.
+In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
+Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).

 .. note:: By default, the ``psl2bed`` and ``psl2starch`` scripts work with headerless PSL data.
 If you have headered PSL output, use the ``--headered`` operator with either conversion script, as shown in the example above.